mustafa0x/pafm/README.md

 # PHP AJAX File Manager

 ## About
-PHP AJAX File Manager (PAFM) is a web file manager influenced by the [KISS Principle](http://en.wikipedia.org/wiki/KISS_principle "Keep it simple, stupid").
+PHP AJAX File Manager (PAFM) is a web file manager based on the [KISS Principle](http://en.wikipedia.org/wiki/KISS_principle "Keep it simple, stupid").

+It is intended for use by web masters who need a simple way to interact with their files.
+As much control as possible is given, which makes it only suitable for those who already have complete access.

 ## Installation

+Get [build/pafm.php](https://raw.github.com/mustafa0x/pafm/master/build/pafm.php) or see the downloads at [Sourceforge](http://sourceforge.net/projects/pafm/files/).

 Open pafm.php with your code editor of choice (note that you can change the password of pafm *using* pafm) then scroll down till you see `/** configuration **/`